Housing benefit overpayments

 • the method of recovery

-If you did not inform us of a change in your circumstances and an overpayment is made, we can look back over the period you have been overpaid and review your entitlement.
+If you did not tell us about a change in your circumstances and we overpaid you, we can look back over the period of the overpayment and review your entitlement.

 To do this you will need to provide evidence of all your income and savings for the period of the overpayment.
 We can then assess the amount of benefit that you would have been entitled to if we had known your correct circumstances at the time.